orizens/orizens.com/src/pages/blog/2016-02-19-angular-2-ngrxstore-the-ngmodel-in-between-use-case-from-angular-1.md

   2. **ng-change** is converted to **(input)**
   3. instead of using **ng-submit**, I used a simple **(click)** event on the search button

-Notice the **ngModel** is both bind with a value (using the binding [] brackets) and both syncs back to its variable (as an event with () ) &#8211; This the 2-way binding we&#8217;ve been used to from AngularJS.
+Notice the **ngModel** is both bind with a value (using the binding [] brackets) and both syncs back to its variable (as an event with () ) - This the 2-way binding we've been used to from AngularJS.
 This template goes inside the youtube-videos template.
 Here is the full template:

 <pre class="lang:default decode:true">&lt;div class="navbar-header"&gt;
 	&lt;div class="search-panel"&gt;